wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 ## Evaluation form (scores ONLY)
 ```

+The test prompt is quite complicated.
+Let's break it down a bit so you understand the
+general pattern behind it:

+1. In the first section of the prompt, we provide instructions for the task we are
+   working on.
+2. In the second section, we're using the one-shot learning pattern to include the
+   recipe originally generated.
+3. In the third section, we provide a chain-of-thought pattern to help produce a more
+   exact response.
+4. Finally, we steer the LLM to output just the score by giving it the start of the
+   output for it.

+If you leave the final portion out, you'll get a lot of yapping from the model that it's
+super happy to help you score the output.
+But that's not what you need at all.
+Putting
+in hints like "Score:" will help the model steer clear of the yapping and get to the
+point.

 You can run this prompt inside a unit-test setup with, for example, xunit.
 The following
 code demonstrates this: